When Should You Worry About a Rash?

 Page 1 of 2

-To simplify things I am going to break this article down into two categories: adults and children, as the serious rashes affecting these groups are generally different from each other.
+To simplify things I am going to break this article down into two categories: adults and children.
+The serious rashes affecting these two groups are generally different from each other.

 When Should You Worry About a Rash?